laminlabs/lamin-blog/docs/perturbench.md

 ## Author contributions

-Altana curated the data in the database and wrote the post.
+`*` These authors contributed equally.

-Yan advised on the project and developed the curation and preprocessing notebooks.
+Altana & Ishita re-curated the datasets, scripts, and notebooks.

-Alex contributed to the conception and helped write the post.
+Sunny & Yan advised on the project.
+Yan developed the original curation and preprocessing notebooks.

-Sunny supervised the work and reviewed the post.
+Alex supervised the project.

 ## Code & data availability